safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 ## Network Operations

 There are several operations performed by the network that allow clients to store and retrieve data securely and reliably.
-These operations give rise to an autonomous self-healing network which is resistent to attack.
+These operations give rise to an autonomous self-healing network which is resistant to attack.

 ### Close Group Consensus